Microplastics in the Southern Ocean: sources, fate and impacts.

 Training:

 The INSPIRE DTP programme provides comprehensive personal and professional development training alongside extensive opportunities for students to expand their multi-disciplinary outlook through interactions with a wide network of academic, research and industrial/policy partners.
-The student will be registered at the University of Southampton and hosted at National Oceanography Centre.
+The student will be registered at the University of Southampton and hosted at the National Oceanography Centre.

 The student will learn to read and critically evaluate published research in a field and identify gaps and problems.
 They will learn to identify the approaches in which these issues/gaps can be addressed and how to implement them in a blend of observations, sample collection and laboratory work.
 The student will learn to analyse the data, interpret the results and present their finding through scientific writing (thesis, peer-reviewed publications) and presentations to fellow researchers and wider community.